 Inside the Shri Omkar Mandatha temple

-The Shri Omkar Mandhata temple also simply called the Omkareshwar mandir is a five-storeyed complex with stairs and columns.
+The Shri Omkar Mandhata temple, also simply known as the Omkareshwar mandir, is a five-storied complex with stairs and columns.

 While the main tower is built in the Nagara style north-Indian architecture with spires, the rest of the temple complex looks modern and has been extended and renovated over the years.

 Adorned with granite pillars and sculptures, the interiors of the Omkareshwar temple is sure to take one back to a bygone era.

 Although the original temple seems to have been smaller and compact, subsequent additions and expansions done by the rulers of Parmar, Chauhan, and Maratha dynasties have made sure that the temple complex is elaborate.

 The alley leading to the Omkareshwar Jyotirlinga is flanked by colourful stalls selling fruits, flowers, incense sticks for the pooja and other rituals.